-The Waste Diversion Act requires companies that are ”stewards” of Municipal Hazardous or Special Waste (MHSW) to share in funding 100 per cent of the net cost of the Ontario Orange Drop Program (MHSW).
+The Waste-Free Ontario Act requires companies that are ”stewards” of Municipal Hazardous or Special Waste (MHSW) to share in funding 100 per cent of the net cost of the Ontario Orange Drop Program (MHSW).
 A steward is any organization or company that is a resident in Ontario, and a brand owner/first importer/franchisor that supplies any of the designated Orange Drop (MHSW) materials into the Ontario market as outlined in the Rules for Stewards.
 The questions below will help you determine if your company is a steward.

 1. IS YOUR COMPANY RESIDENT IN ONTARIO?